ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/QUICKSTART.md

 After installation, you can do:

-`apt-cache search "omlib-.*"`
+`apt-cache search "omlib-.*" | grep "omlib-modelica-4.0.0"`

-and look for a `Modelica-4.0` library.
+and look for a `Modelica 4.0.0` library.
 If you see it, then the next steps should work.

 #### Build .axf